 Case Study #1

 While the overall impact of Hurricane Sandy included more than $60 billion in property damage, the impact was personal for those whose homes were seriously damaged and claims wrongfully denied.
 In an interview with 60 Minutes, Bob Kaible and his wife explained that his house had to be condemned after Hurricane Sandy dislodged his home from its foundation.
-The Kaibles faithfully paid their premiums every month, so they presumed he would be okay when the storm destroyed his home.
+The Kaibles faithfully paid their premiums every month, so they presumed they would be okay when the storm destroyed their home.
 Despite the condition of the house, an engineering report conducted by U.S. Forensic on behalf of the insurance company determined that there was no “structural damage.”

 The Kaibles made between 20-30 phone calls to the engineering firm, flood insurance company and adjuster trying to get the property re-inspected.
 Eventually, the insurance company sent out the same engineer who conducted the initial inspection.
 The Kaibles asked the engineer why the report indicated that the home had not suffered structural damage.
 The couple were shocked when the engineer explained the report they received was not the one he prepared.
 When the engineer retrieved the report he prepared from the trunk of his car, it indicated that the home did in fact suffer structural damage.
 By contrast, the report sent to the Kaibles indicated that the damage to the home was “long term,” which means it existed prior to Hurricane Sandy.